vandyand/Section-1-Project/README.md

 # Udacity Full Stack Nanodegree - Section 1 Project
+## About
 I created a simple webpage based on a pdf design from class.
+I built the webpage using github's very own [Atom text editor](https://atom.io/). and I made it responsive using components from the popular [bootstrap framework](https://getbootstrap.com/).

 * [Proj1.html](https://github.com/vandyand/Section-One-Project/blob/master/Proj1.html) contains the html code for building the site.
 * [style.css](https://github.com/vandyand/Section-One-Project/blob/master/style.css) contains the css code for styling the site.

-## About
-I built the webpage using github's very own [Atom text editor](https://atom.io/).

 ## How to Use
 * Download code or clone repository to your system.